 Records of student attendance and achievement shall be maintained by the District.
 Records will be open for review at all times by officials of the District and submitted on a schedule developed by the District.

-It is agreed that both contractor and the District shall insure that ancillary and support services are provided for the students.
+It is agreed that both contractor and the District shall ensure ancillary and support services are provided for the students.

 The District must certify that it does not receive full compensation for the direct education costs of the course from any public or private agency, individual or group.